 We don’t have an irrigation system, so I had to piece one together using a little ingenuity.
 We have water spigots on both sides of our home.
 I bought these very inexpensive but very effective lawn sprinkler heads, and a water hose.
-Placed them on the lawn and made sure the water hit everywhere.
+I placed them on the lawn and made sure the water hit everywhere.
 Simple, cheap and effective.

 Spread the seed and add a layer of peat moss

 Next, use a spreader to lay the seed.
 You can use a rake to lightly blend the seed and the topsoil, but make sure you don’t bury it too deep.
 It needs sunshine.
 Then add a layer of peat moss on top of the seed.

 This little tip is golden for four reasons: